YoelPH/Trial-calculator/README.md

 This repository contains two Jupyter Notebooks that are integral to the DeEsco trial analysis:

 1. **risk_evalutor_trial.ipynb**: This notebook focuses on trial-specific risk evaluation, including model setup, classical analysis, and combination analysis.
 It also generates risk tables and full treatment tables for the trial.
-Note that to get the exact original results, you need to take 203 samples which are spaced by 89.
+Note that to get the exact original results, you need to take 216.

-2. **risk_evalutor_central.ipynb**: This notebook is centered on central risk evaluation.
-It includes similar analyses as the trial notebook but is tailored for central data processing and evaluation.

-Both notebooks are structured with markdown and Python cells, ensuring clarity and reproducibility of the analysis.

 ## Usage Instructions